What Are The Signs of Percocet Addiction?

-Percocet is one of the most commonly prescribed opiate pain pills in the United States.
-It is frequently prescribed for people experiencing serious pain after some type of accident or surgery.
-Continued use can lead to dependence, forcing someone to increase the amount taken to reach the same effects, and further use results in full-blown addiction.
 Being able to identify the signs of Percocet addiction can help you learn how to tell if your loved one needs help.
-If you feel that a loved one is abusing Percocet, it is important to seek medical help and counseling immediately to safely stop the addiction before it progresses any further.
+If you feel that a loved one is abusing Percocet, it is important to seek medical help and counseling immediately.
+This is the only way to safely stop the abuse before it progresses any further.

 How To Tell If My Loved One Is Addicted To Percocet

-Educating yourself regarding the signs of Percocet addiction can alert you to their addiction and help them seek treatment.
+Educating yourself about the signs of Percocet use can alert you to their addiction and help them seek treatment.
 Though you cannot force them to quit, knowing what to look out for can help prevent a possible overdose.
 Some common signs include:

 - Borrowing medications from others or “losing” theirs so a new prescription has to be written.

 - Visiting multiple doctors to get the same prescription in case they need more.